lawrennd/old_talks/_mlphysical/simulation.md

 >
 >--- Paul Dirac (6 April 1929)

-\notes{As well as Bingqing, we have appointed [Challenger Mishra](https://oatml.cs.ox.ac.uk/members/challenger_mishra/), a physicist interested in string theoryand quantising gravity.
-[Sarah Morgan](https://www.neuroscience.cam.ac.uk/directory/profile.php?SarahMorgan) from the Brain Mapping Unit, who is focussed on predicting psychosis trajectories and [Bianca Dumitrascu](https://b2du.github.io/) who focusses on the interface of machine learning and biology.}
+\notes{Bingqing has now taken a position at IST Austria, our other DECAF fellows are [Challenger Mishra](https://oatml.cs.ox.ac.uk/members/challenger_mishra/), a physicist interested in string theory and quantising gravity.
+[Sarah Morgan](https://www.neuroscience.cam.ac.uk/directory/profile.php?SarahMorgan) from the Brain Mapping Unit, who is focussed on predicting psychosis trajectories and [Bianca Dumitrascu](https://b2du.github.io/) who focusses on the interface of machine learning and biology with particular interests in emergent behaviour in complex systems.}

 \newslide{Accelerate Fellows}

-\slides{* Bingqing Cheng
-* Bianca Dumitrascu
+\slides{* Bianca Dumitrascu
 * Challenger Mishra
 * Sarah Morgan}